2025 ANNUAL MEMBER MEETING

 AGTEGRA COOPERATIVE ANNUAL MEMBER MEETING

-We encourage you to attend Agtegra Cooperative's 2024 annual meeting of the members on Wednesday, December 18, 2024, at 1:00 p.m.
-CST at the Dakota Event Center at 720 Lamont Street South, Aberdeen, SD 57401.
-We will report on our accomplishments over the past year, including positive earnings and the patronage amount allocated and paid to our patrons this year.
+As a valued member-owner, we invite you to attend Agtegra Cooperative's 2025 annual meeting of the members on Wednesday, December 17, 2025, at 1 :00 p.m.
+CST at the Dakota Event Center at 720 Lamont Street South, Aberdeen, South Dakota 57401.
+During the meeting, we will review our accomplishments from the past year, including a report on positive earnings and the patronage allocated and paid to our patrons.

-We hope you can join us in person; however, if you prefer to attend the meeting virtually, we ask that you register ahead of time using the above link.
+You can attend the meeting in person or virtually.
+Lunch will be served at 12:00 p.m.
+CST and the meeting will start at 1 :00 p.m.
+CST.
+We hope you can join us in person; however, if you prefer to attend the meeting virtually, we ask that you register ahead of time.

-I hope to see you at the annual meeting of the members on December 18, 2024.
-We at Agtegra Cooperative wish you a safe and fruitful harvest and a Happy Thanksgiving!
+I hope to see you at the annual meeting of the members on December 17, 2025.
+On behalf of all of us at Agtegra Cooperative, we wish you a safe, productive harvest and a joyful Thanksgiving season!
+Thank you for your continued trust, collaboration, and commitment to our cooperative.

 -Rick Osterday, Board President